docelic/specreporter-spec/README.md

 ## TODO

-The formatter certainly works, but the implementation must be improved before it could be added to Crystal as build-in formatter.
+The formatter certainly works, but the implementation must be improved before it could be added to Crystal as built-in formatter.

 Code improvements and further feature ideas welcome!
 Thanks!